jay0x5/Aveon/README.md

 # File Structure:
    - Initial folder includes the server.js file which is the main code initially built.</br>
-   - Package folder includes an empty file at the moment and all the developement for npm package  version of this system will take place in Package folder.</br>
+   - IPFS-IMPLEMENTATION folder includes main ```index.js``` and subordinate test files,this folder holds the codebase of Aveon which is implemented on IPFS.</br>
+   - GUNDB-IMPLEMENTATION folder includes main ```index.js``` and subordinate test files,this folder holds the codebase for deprecated GunDB implementation of Aveon.
    - Samples folder includes all the sample files.

 ## For developers who want to straight away use our NPM Package, kindly checkout below sources: